Bones for Life FAQ

 Does the online course cover the entire Bones for Life programme?

 No. The Introduction course does what it says on the tin.
 It was designed to introduce you to the key principles and foundational processes of the Bones for Life (BfL) programme.
-Over 4 modules we explore about 20 different processes, out of a total of 90 in the full programme.
+Over 4 modules we explore about 20 different processes, out of a total of 90 in the full programme, but this is plenty to help you improve your posture, balance and ease of movement.

 How long does the Introduction course take?

-Introduction to Bones for Life contains over 6 hours of teaching content as well as a few orientation videos to help you find your way around.
+Introduction to Bones for Life contains over 6 hours of teaching content as well as a few orientation videos to help you set yourself up and find your way around.
 The content is split into 4 modules which are delivered weekly.
 So if you choose to do so, you could complete the whole course in 3-4 weeks.

-Irrespective of how long it takes you to complete all 4 modules, you have access to the course for a full 12 months.
-This means there’s plenty of time to do it at your own pace, to work through it more than once or to revisit specific lessons to refresh your memory.
+Irrespective of how long it takes you to complete all 4 modules, you have lifetime access* to the course.
+This means there’s plenty of time to do it at your own pace, to work through it as often as you choose or to revisit specific lessons to refresh your memory.

 Will doing this course change my life?